 Reading out loud helps others learn.

-Even though my children can now read their school books independently, I still read some of our lessons out loud because it is one way of building family unity.
+Even though my children can now read their school books independently, I still read some of their lessons out loud because it is one way of building family unity.
 It also allows us to read books that are beyond their ability to read on their own.